Online poker: Currency issues

 One issue exclusive to online poker is the fact that players come from around the world and deal in a variety of currencies.
 This is not an issue in live poker where everyone present can be expected to carry the local currency.
 Most online poker sites operate games exclusively in U.S. dollars, even if they do not accept players based in the United States.
 There are two methods by which poker sites can cater to players who do not deal with U.S. dollars on a regular basis.

 The first method is to hold players' funds in their native currencies and convert them only when players enter and leave games.
 The main benefit of this method for players is to ensure that bankrolls are not subject to exchange rate fluctuations against their local currencies while they are not playing.
 Also, most sites that use this method usually apply the same exchange rate when a player cashes out of a game as when he bought in, ensuring that players do not expend significant sums simply by entering and leaving games.

 The other method is to require players to convert their funds when depositing them.
 However, some sites that use this policy do accept payments in a variety of currencies and convert funds at a lower premium compared to what banks and credit card companies would charge.
 Others only accept payment in U.S. dollars.
 One benefit of this method is that a player who constantly "tops up" his chip stack to a constant level (some poker rooms have an optional feature that can perform this function automatically) does not have to worry about rounding issues when topping up with a nominal sum – these could add up over time.

 Players may also make use of ewallets, virtual wallets that will allow players to store their funds online in the currency of their choice.
-Using crypto poker only platforms, like SWC Poker, allows users to deposit and withdraw funds from poker platforms without worrying about further currency conversion and identity checks.
+This allows them to deposit at poker sites without worrying about further currency conversion.

 Many online poker sites, particularly those that serve the United States, began adopting cryptocurrencies in 2013 as a means of bypassing the UIGEA.
 The majority of these poker rooms accept deposits in Bitcoin and then convert them to U.S. dollars, performing this process in reverse when paying out winnings.
 There also exist cryptocurrency-only operators who denominate their games in Bitcoin or fractions of a bitcoin, avoiding fiat currencies entirely.